opensearch-project/project-website/_posts/2025-10-14-Scaling-Sparse-Vector-Search-to-Billions-Neural-Sparse-Now-Supports-Approximate-Search-for-Ultra-Fast-Retrieval.markdown

 Based on our benchmarking results, here are some best practices for working with the SEISMIC algorithm:

 1. **Recommended segment size**: Set the approximate threshold to 5M documents and force merge segments to between 5M and 10M documents for best performance.
-2. **Memory planning**: Plan for approximately 1GB of memory per 1 million documents when selecting appropriate instance types and sizing the cluster.
+2. **Memory planning**: Plan for approximately 1 GB of memory per 1M documents when selecting appropriate instance types and sizing the cluster.

 These results demonstrate that the SEISMIC algorithm delivers unprecedented performance for billion-scale search applications, outperforming even traditional BM25 while maintaining the semantic understanding of neural sparse models.